bkjoh/representations-privacy-policy/index.md

 The app is designed to operate offline and does not transmit user data over the internet.

-## Children's Privacy

-The app is not specifically directed to children under 13.

 ## Changes to This Privacy Policy

 This Privacy Policy may be updated from time to time.